The reduction command #

 Instances For

-but also adds the backward map to the environment.
+Same as reduction but also adds the backward map to the environment.

 Equations